cjephuneh/demo-git/README.md

 # this is it  i am starting javascript today
 this is it am starting it today the coding part today i am tired of procastination

+# javascript developer is here to shake the unshakable